adepierre/Botcraft/README.md

 ## Features

+Main features are listed below.
+To see the eveolution of the project, check the [changelog](https://github.com/adepierre/Botcraft/wiki/Changelog).

 - Connection to minecraft server (both offline mode and online connection with Mojang or Microsoft account)
 - DNS server name resolution with and without SRV record
 - All official releases from 1.12.2 to 1.18.1 supported